FRRouting/frr/doc/user/basic.rst

    we are setting each individual fd for the poll command at that point in time.

+.. clicmd:: show thread timers

+   This command displays FRR's timer data for timers that will pop in the future.

 .. _common-invocation-options:

 Common Invocation Options